Signed Into Law

 Which agencies enforce HB4236?

-HB4236 is enforced by School District Property Value Study Group (Newly Created), Comptroller of Public Accounts and Texas Education Agency.
+HB4236 is enforced by Comptroller of Public Accounts, School District Property Value Study Group (Newly Created) and Texas Education Agency (TEA).

 Q

-The compliance urgency for HB4236 is rated as "low".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB4236 is rated as "low".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q